senakasjp/CLI-Video-Editor/README.md

 # Video Editing Pipeline (LUT + Assembly)

-This folder contains a two-step Bash workflow for preparing clips and assembling a 4K cinematic edit.
+This folder contains a two-step Bash workflow for preparing camera clips and assembling a 4K cinematic edit.
+The first script batch-processes footage with lens correction, normalization, and a LUT using FFmpeg.
+The second script assembles the graded clips into a final movie with titles, music, and optional looks.
 Run the LUT pass first, then the editor/assembler.

 ## Scripts